 Taylor Weidman is a freelance photojournalist based in northern Thailand.
-His work has been published by TIME, The New York Times, The Wall Street Journal, Bloomberg Businessweek, BBC, The Guardian, GEO, Der Spiegel, and others.
+As a regular assignment photographer for Getty Images, his work has appeared worldwide, including The New York Times, TIME, National Geographic, The Wall Street Journal, Bloomberg Businessweek, BBC, The Guardian, GEO, Der Spiegel, and others.

 Taylor is a co-founder of the Vanishing Cultures Project, an initiative which partners with indigenous groups worldwide to safeguard cultural values and practices.
 For more information, please visit the website: vcproject.org.